ramrom/rams_dot_files/cheatsheets/rust_cheatsheet.md

 - `Option<T>` - generic enum which can be `Some<T>` or `None`
     - `unwrap_or(x)` -> retrieve value `T` if `Some<T>`, if `None` return `x`
 - `Sized` - trait, known size at compile time, doesnt change size
+     - for enums compiler uses size of largest variant
 - `Copy` - trait, value is always copied(memcpy, so direct bit by bit copy)
     - cannot be implemented on `Drop` types
     - these itmes are generally simple, have a known size, and allocated on the stack